geostojanov/RecipeKing/README.md

 7. Sharing Recipes

 SQLite and SharedPreferences:
 * SharedPreferences was used for remembering the login info for a user.
 When a user logs in, he/she stays logged in, even if the app is closed and then started again.
-We used SharedPreferences because it is a convenient way to store small set of data like login info.
+SharedPreferences was used because it is a convenient way to store small set of data like login info.
-* We used SQLite for storing the user’s  ‘MyRecipes’ recipes locally, so that even when no network connection is available, the user will get back the data from a local database.
-We used SQLite in this case, because SQLite is more convenient for storing bigger set of data.
+* SQLite was used for storing the user’s  ‘MyRecipes’ recipes locally, so that even when no network connection is available, the user will get back the data from a local database.
+SQLite was used in this case, because SQLite is more convenient for storing bigger set of data.

 Web Services:
 * Web services was used to pull recipes from an online API database.